stanleycyang/react_native_animation_tutorial/README.md

 ## Contributing

 Feel free to fork or clone as necessary.
-All PRs will be reviewed and merged as necessary.
+All PRs will be reviewed.

 ## License
 [MIT](LICENSE)